purn1mak/HadoopSummitCloudbreak/README.md

 Click the Create Cluster button and the Create Cluster wizard is displayed.

 By default, Basic view is displayed.
+**Select Credentials** Choose a previously created credential
 **Cluster Name**: Enter a name for your cluster.
-The name must be between 5 and 40 characters, must start with a letter, and must only include lowercase letters, numbers, and hyphens.
+The name must be between 5 and 40 characters, must start with a letter, and must only include lowercase letters, numbers, and hyphens

-**Region**: Select the region in which you would like to launch your cluster.
+**Region**: Select the region in which you would like to launch your cluster

-**Cluster Type**: Choose one of default cluster configurations.
+**Cluster Type**: Choose one of default cluster configurations

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/GeneralConfig27.png)